Banja Koviljača

 Banja Koviljača (Бања Ковиљача, [bâɲa koʋǐʎatʃa]) is a popular tourist spot and spa town located in the city of Loznica, Serbia.
 Situated on the west border of Serbia by the Drina River and 137 km from Belgrade, it is the oldest spa town in Serbia.
 As of 2011 census, it has 5,151 inhabitants.

 Name

 Banja Koviljača is named after the plant kovilje (Stipa pennata) or feather grass, "banja" being the Serbian word for spa.
 It is also known as Kraljevska Banja ("The Royal Spa").

 Features

-Banja Koviljača has a number of sulphuric and iron-bearing thermal mineral springs, ranging from 21 to 38 degrees Celsius in temperature.
+Banja Koviljača has a number of sulfuric and iron-bearing thermal mineral springs, ranging from 21 to 38 degrees Celsius in temperature.
 Patients drink and bathe in these waters, which are also used for the preparation of mud packs.

 The location of the spa was chosen for its proximity to useful natural elements: the Drina river, which can be forded; the wooded mountain Gučevo, which served as shelter from enemies; the plains, which supplied food; and the water, which was (and still is) considered to have medicinal properties.